nap-it/vanetza-nap/README.md

 ```
 sudo apt install mosquitto-clients
 ```
+To subscribe to MQTT topics and see every new message on the command line use:
 ```
+# All topics
 mosquitto_sub -h 192.168.98.10 -t "#" -v

+# Subset of topics
+mosquitto_sub -h 192.168.98.10 -t "vanetza/out/#" -v

+# Specific topic
+mosquitto_sub -h 192.168.98.10 -t "vanetza/out/cam" -v
 ```

+To publish an MQTT message to a specific topic use:
 ```
 mosquitto_pub -h 192.168.98.10 -t "vanetza/in/cam_full" -m ""
 ```